HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     to each job.
 The product of the two should not exceed the total number of cores or threads allowed for your machine.

-    When mistakes happen and the pipeline stops early (it happens), it is usually possible to restart the pipeline after fixing the error.
+    When mistakes happen and the pipeline stops early (it may happen), it is usually possible to restart the pipeline after fixing the error.
 Each child-job is checked for pre-existing output and log files and skipped appropriately if they exist.